TK51/aipos-public-eng/README.md

 ## Final Notes

 This system was designed to **give you output control**.
-It’s not for beginners.
-It’s for those tired of the reset-loop in GPT.
+It’s not for first-time users — it’s for those tired of the endless reset-loop in GPT.

 AIPOS won’t make you magical.
 But it will make you fast, focused, and finally done.